AnggaR96s/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## A magician was driving down the street and then he turned into a driveway.